stephenkjohnston/stephen.codes/src/content/articles/cobol-data-types-variables.md

 **MOVE ...
 TO ...
 IN**

-This group of statements allows you to move data directly into the group, even if they share similar names.
+This statement allows you to move data directly into the group, even if they share similar names.
 While I won't say never, I will say it shouldn't happen within smaller COBOL program, but if you work in a larger COBOL program you're probably going to see this.

 ```cobol
        IDENTIFICATION DIVISION.